neoforged/.github/primers/1.21.11/index.md

         - `maxAnisotropyBit` - The bit value of the anisotrophic filtering level.
         - `maxAnisotropyValue` - The ansiotrophic filtering level.
 - `net.minecraft.client.animation.definitions.NautilusAnimation` - The animation definitions for the nautilus.
+- `net.minecraft.client.data.models.ItemModelGenerators`
-- `net.minecraft.client.data.models.ItemModelGenerators#generateSpear` - Generates the spear item model.
+    - `generateSpear` - Generates the spear item model.
+    - `generateItemWithTintedBaseLayer` - Generates a two layered item model whose base layer is tinted.
 - `net.minecraft.client.data.models.model.ModelTemplates#SPEAR_IN_HAND` - A template for the spear in hand model.
 - `net.minecraft.client.gui.components`
     - `AbstractButton#setOverrideRenderHighlightedSprite` - Overrides whether to use the focused enabled/disabled sprite.